 Diversification is one of the most important investing principles since it reduces risk and provides a more stable portfolio.
 When you have a well-diversified portfolio, it's easier to handle turbulence in the market.
 Diversification can be achieved by holding a portfolio of 10-15 stocks from several industries.
 Single-stock investments expose investors to a company's entire field of business.
 For example, if you invest in a technology company, you are only exposed to that area.

 Investing in a mutual fund, on the other hand, allows you to diversify your portfolio.
-This is due to the fact that the fund's underlying portfolio includes investments in several industries.
+This is because the fund's underlying portfolio includes investments in several industries.
 It helps diversify your portfolio and provides you with the opportunity to increase your long-term gains.

 Keeping a close eye on the market is a need for investors.
 Due to its extreme volatility, investing in the stock market carries a higher level of risk.
 Stock market values may rise or fall in a matter of minutes.
 On the other hand, investing in mutual funds is more secure due to the diversification of your portfolio and the dispersion of loss and gain among the shares.